 You'll be denied boarding on a plane without it or a passport

-The federal requirements to have a "Real ID" compliant drivers license in order to board a plane or enter a federal building that requires an ID will start in 18 months - October 1, 2020.
-Anyone who doesn't have a "REAL ID" compliant drivers license will need a passport, military ID, or a federal government PIV card, otherwise they will be denied boarding.
+The federal requirements to have a "Real ID" compliant drivers license in order to board a plane or enter a federal building that requires an ID has been pushed back to October 1, 2021.
+The implementation date was delayed one year in response to the Coronavirus pandemic.
+After October 1, 2021, anyone who doesn't have a "REAL ID" compliant drivers license will need a passport, military ID, or a federal government PIV card, otherwise they will be denied boarding.

 The REAL ID Act was passed by Congress in 2005 in response to the 9/11 attacks.
 The start date has been pushed back several times to give states more time to come into compliance with the Acts requirements, but no more delays are expected.